Read more about my current and ongoing research projects below.

 Linked Irish Traditional MUSic (LITMUS)

 This project is in collaboration with the Irish Traditional Music Archive and is funded through a Marie Sklodowska-Curie Actions (MSCA) Individual Fellowship from 2017-2019.
 LITMUS focuses on the building of a linked data ontology specifically suited towards Irish traditional music and dance, as well as other orally-based music traditions.
-Read more about LITMUS.
+Read more about LITMUS, and watch the introductory video:

 Investigating Music Information Objects